 More recently, Yang and Yahoo chairman Roy Bostock have incurred the wrath of some major Yahoo shareholders for their handling of the strategic review the company was pursuing, in which discussions have included the possibility of being sold, taken private or broken up.

-Yang's efforts to seek a minority investment in Yahoo from private equity firms enraged several large shareholders, including hedge fund Third Point, which accused Yang of pursuing a deal that was in his best personal interests but not aligned with shareholders' interests.
+Yang's efforts to seek a minority investment in Yahoo from private equity firms enraged several large shareholders including hedge fund Third Point, which accused Yang of pursuing a deal that was in his best personal interests but not aligned with shareholders'.

-Yahoo has also been exploring a deal to unload most of its prized Asian assets in a complex deal involving Alibaba, valued at roughly $17 billion, sources told Reuters last month.
+Yahoo has also been exploring a deal to unload most of its prized Asian assets in a complex deal valued at roughly $17 billion, sources told Reuters last month.

-(Reporting By Alexei Oreskovic; Additional reporting by Alistair Barr and Poornima Gupta in San Francisco, Lisa Richwine in Los Angeles, Liana Baker in New York and Melanie Lee in Shanghai; Editing by Bernard Orr, Gary Hill and Matt Driskill)
+(Reporting By Alexei Oreskovic; Additional reporting by Alistair Barr and Poornima Gupta in San Francisco, Lisa Richwine in Los Angeles and Liana Baker in New York; Editing by Bernard Orr, Gary Hill)